 Originally I was going to do some fancy twist on how a traditional affogato is made.
 But why spoil something that is a firm favourite with so many and a definite favourite of mine.

 The reason why I love affogato so much, is it truly is a quick and easy dessert.
 Or is it an end of meal coffee?
 All you need is some good quality vanilla ice cream stashed in your freezer, and some of your favourite coffee.
 Bingo, instant dessert.
 Just pour your coffee over the ice cream and have a slug of Frangelico on the side.
 (Sorry folks any misconception I have given that I am a teetotaler needs to be left at the door now.)

 These tarts aren’t that much harder to prepare.
 All you will need is good quality vanilla ice cream along with some store bought *chocolate short crust pastry.
 Of course if you have your own homemade pastry in the freezer even better.

 While you are blind baking some tart shells, you will need to whip up the coffee sauce.
 Then all it is, is a case of assembling and serving.

 - frozen chocolate short crust pastry

 - good quality vanilla ice cream

-- ½c strong coffee (use good quality coffee not instant)
+- 1/2 cup strong coffee use good quality coffee not instant

 As I said at the start, it is all about the sauce.
 This coffee sauce is a rich caramel coffee hit.
 I think it may become my secret weapon in coffee milkshakes.
 Josh was my photography assistant while shooting these (as he often is these days), and we both couldn’t stop scooping up dollops of the sauce with our fingers.
 This meant numerous trips back to the kitchen to wash my hands.
 A sticky camera is not an asset.